4160 Tuesdays 2020 Parfum

 by Sarah McCartney

 4160 Tuesdays The Waft From The Loft is a Parfum launched in 2020, created by Sarah McCartney.
-The Waft From The Loft opens with Green and Red Wine, settles into a heart of Rose and Incense, and dries down to a base of Resin and Amber.
-4160 Tuesdays's The Waft From The Loft carries an Acquired verdict, a amber-led wear.
+The Waft From The Loft opens with Red Wine and Green, settles into a heart of Rose and Incense, and dries down to a base of Resin and Amber.
+4160 Tuesdays's The Waft From The Loft carries an Acquired verdict, an amber-led wear.

 This is niche perfumery at its finest: an evocative, challenging scent that transports you to another time and place.
 It's not for everyone - some will find it too strange or heavy - but those who 'get it' will absolutely love its unique, artistic character.